Diary of a Wimpy Kid Books Reading Level

 So mayhap I should requite this book more than 2 stars - for all it has done for kids - but I won't.
 And you lot can't make me.

-f. scott fitzgerald's green light has cypher on the cheese bear upon. jane austen's portrayals of polite society stake in comparison to this rendering of modern middle school life. romeo and juliet'due south star-crossed romance wishes information technology was as memorable every bit our protagonist'south beat on the pop girl.
+...moref. scott fitzgerald's green light has cypher on the cheese bear upon. jane austen's portrayals of polite society stake in comparison to this rendering of modern middle school life. romeo and juliet'due south star-crossed romance wishes information technology was as memorable every bit our protagonist'south beat on the pop girl.

 this should be studied. theses should be written on this. master classes should be constructed effectually this boo

-f. scott fitzgerald's green lite has nix on the cheese touch. jane austen's portrayals of polite order pale in comparison to this rendering of modern middle school life. romeo and juliet'southward star-crossed romance wishes it was as memorable as our protagonist'south crush on the popular girl.
+this is a classic work of literature as far as i'grand concerned, and nobody tin can convince me otherwise.f. scott fitzgerald's green lite has nix on the cheese touch. jane austen's portrayals of polite order pale in comparison to this rendering of modern middle school life. romeo and juliet'southward star-crossed romance wishes it was as memorable as our protagonist'south crush on the popular girl.

 this should be studied. theses should be written on this. chief classes should be synthetic around this book alone.